MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/microsoft-sip-response-codes-404.md

 - SIP response code: **404**
 - Error message: **Replacement call was not found**
 - Suggested actions:
+  In call merge and consultative transfer scenarios, the SBC may retry the call if the first call attempt fails.
 Check whether your SBC is configured to try a replacement call after an initial failure.
-(Lu: It's not very clear what the user should check in the worksheet, is this understanding correct?)

 ## 511404 404 Getting user info by number from RuntimeAPI failed